How To Install a Phone Jack

 - Line 2 (secondary line): orange and white-with-orange-stripe

 Remove the cover from the front of the phone jack, exposing the mounting plate and mounting screw holes.
-If the phone cable is run inside the wall, thread it through the opening in the plate as you position the plate against the wall over the access hole.
-If the phone cable is surface-mounted, such as if it is being run along the floor line of the baseboard, then it is typically inserted through a notch in the side of the phone jack.
+If the phone cable has been run inside the wall, thread it through the opening in the plate as you position the plate against the wall over the access hole.
+If the phone cable is surface-mounted, such as onto the front of a baseboard, the cable typically is inserted through a notch in the side of the phone jack.

 Connect the Wires

-Connect the stripped wires from the phone cable to the corresponding screw terminals on the jack, using the following color combinations (each jack terminal is identified by the color of the wire that is preattached to it):
+Connect the stripped wires from the phone cable to the corresponding screw terminals on the jack.
+Use the following color combinations of wires that go together for a phone jack (each jack terminal is identified by the color of the wire that is preattached to it):

 Old four-wire cable: